-FAR BELOW BASIC, BE LOW BASIC, AND BASIC PRO FICIENT AND A ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 38% 220 GENDER: About seven percent more boys than girls at our school scored Proficient or Advanced.
-Girls 31% 200 English proficient 49% 261 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 9% 159 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 32% 342 INCOME: About 16 percent fewer students from lower-income families scored Proficient or Advanced than our Not low income 48% 78 other students.
-Learning disabled DATA STATISTICA ALLY UNRELIABLE N/S 29 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 36% 391 tested with learning disabilities was too small to be statistically significant.
-Asian American DATA STATISTICA ALLY UNRELIABLE N/S 29 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Filipino DATA STATISTICA ALLY UNRELIABLE N/S 23 differ from school to school.
+FAR BELOW BASIC, BE FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 38% 192 GENDER: About three percent more girls than boys at our school scored Proficient or Advanced.
+Girls 41% 205 English proficient 56% 250 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 12% 147 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 39% 391 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A 6 were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled DATA STATISTIC ALLY UNRELIABLE N/S 28 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 41% 369 tested with learning disabilities was too small to be statistically significant.
+Asian American 79% 31 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Filipino 77% 46 of different ethnic origins.
+The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
-Hispanic/Latino 31% 331 White/Other DATA STATISTICA ALLY UNRELIABLE N/S 26
+Hispanic/Latino 33% 294